 The clear command is used to erase the rectangular area of the page that will be used for the next plot.
-This is typically needed for "inset" plots.
+This is typically needed to inset a small plot inside a larger plot.

 Any labels or arrows that have been defined will be drawn for each plot according to the current size and origin (unless their coordinates are defined in the screen system).
 Just about everything else that can be set is applied to each plot, too.
 If you want something to appear only once on the page, for instance a single time stamp, you'll need to put a set time/unset time pair around one of the plot, splot or replot commands within the set multiplot/unset multiplot block.